Animal sanctuary: Farmed animal sanctuaries

-Farmed animal sanctuaries (FAS) provide care, shelter and advocacy of farmed animal species such as chickens, cows, goats, fish, horses, pig, turkeys, and sheep.
-The farm sanctuary layout tends to resemble traditional farms however functions differently.
+Farmed animal sanctuaries (FAS) provide care, shelter and advocacy of farmed animal species such as chickens, cows, goats, pigs, and others The farm sanctuary layout tends to resemble traditional farms, however, functions differently.

 FAS as a movement began with Gene Baur, the co-founder of Farm Sanctuary, the first official farm sanctuary that opened in 1986.
 The daily tasks of a FAS involve the primary guardians, volunteers and at time visitors.
+Livestock guardian dogs may also be trained to protect residents from predators.
 Each day is structured by routines such as feeding, care and health procedures, as well as cleaning and maintenance.

 Points of conflict for sanctuaries include human intervention in matters of sterilizing animals and species segregation.
-Moreover, effective altruists have critiqued the efficiency of FAS's ability to reduce animal suffering as demonstrated in the "arithmetic of compassion", a utilitarian measure of advocacy that applies mathematical formulas to reduce the most suffering in light of individual lives.
+Effective altruists have critiqued FAS's ability to reduce animal suffering as demonstrated in the "arithmetic of compassion", a utilitarian measure of advocacy that applies mathematical formulas to reduce suffering in light of individual lives.
 Jon Bockman of Animal Charity Evaluators, states, "expending too many resources on direct rescue results in less money directed toward education and a lower overall impact in helping animals, and all advocates should give consideration to this concern when deciding how best to help animals".
-FAS has, in some ways, evolved to more actions such as re-homing to increase sanctuary capacity and rescuing farmed animals in criminal or domestic cases.

-Education

-The educational role is a secondary role of FAS.
-Investing in transforming visitors' and volunteers' perspectives on animal agriculture is a key component of FAS, enlisting farmed animal residents as "ambassadors" of their species to serve a fundraiser role.
+Many sanctuaries struggle due to lack of capacity and the large numbers for animals abandoned by humans who purchased them as companions.